rpcpool/solana-rpc-ansible/README.md

 Another important element is the CPU governor.
 There are three options:

  1. You have access to BIOS and you set the BIOS cpu setting to `max performance`.
 This seems to work well for HPE systems.
 In this case, specify the variable `cpu_governor: bios`.
 This is sometimes required for AMD EPYC systems too.
  2. You have acccess to BIOS and you set the BIOS cpu setting to `os control`.
 This should be the common default.
-In this case you can leave the `cpu_governor` variable as default or set it to `cpu_governor: perforamnce`.
+In this case you can leave the `cpu_governor` variable as default or set it to `cpu_governor: performance`.
  3. You don't have access to BIOS or CPU governor settings.
 If possible, try to set `cpu_governor: performance`.
 Otherwise, hopefully your provider has configured it for good performance!

 Example Playbooks